Start Here

 What This Job Actually Is

-That can sound harsh, but it's the most freeing realization a new agent can have.
-Sales is a teachable craft.
-There are inputs (calls, conversations, appointments) and outputs (pipeline, closings, commissions).
+You're in sales — and that's the most freeing thing a new agent can realize.
+Sales is a teachable craft with inputs (calls, conversations, appointments) and outputs (pipeline, closings, commissions).
 The relationship between them is mathematical and predictable.

-100 dials → 20 conversations → 4 appointments → 1 listing or buyer engagement → closings on a predictable timeline
+100 dials → 20 conversations → 4 appointments → 1 listing/buyer → closings on a predictable timeline

-- "My coworker used [Agent] and had a great experience"
+- "My coworker used them and had a great experience."

-- "I get [Agent]'s monthly market update — they clearly know what they're doing"
+- "I get their monthly market update — they clearly know what they're doing."

-- "[Agent] hosted the open house on our block — they were professional and we kept their card"
+- "They hosted the open house on our block — professional, and we kept their card."

-- "[Agent] was on my neighbor's listing sign — I see them around the area"
+- "They were on my neighbor's sign — I see them around the area."

-People work with you because they know you, they trust you, and they associate you with being a good realtor.
-All three.
+You need all three: they know you, they trust you, and they associate you with being a good realtor.
 Not one.
 Not two.
 Three.

 The Three Inputs You Control